Male fertility and causes of infertility

 - Coeliac disease.
 A digestive disorder caused by sensitivity to gluten, celiac disease can cause male infertility.
 Fertility may improve after adopting a gluten-free diet.

 - Certain medications.
 Testosterone replacement therapy, long-term anabolic steroid use, cancer medications (chemotherapy), certain antifungal medications, some ulcer drugs and certain other medications can impair sperm production and decrease male fertility.

 - Prior surgeries.
-Certain surgeries may prevent you from having sperm in your ejaculate, including vasectomy, inguinal hernia repairs, scrotal or testicular surgeries, prostate surgeries, and large abdominal surgeries performed for testicular and rectal cancers, among others.
-In most cases, surgery can be performed to either reverse these blockages or to retrieve sperm directly from the epididymis and testicles.
+Certain surgeries may impair sperm delivery to the ejaculate.
+These include inguinal hernia repairs, scrotal or testicular surgeries, prostate surgeries, large abdominal surgeries performed for testicular and rectal cancers, and, of course, vasectomy.
+In most cases, further surgery can be performed to either reverse these blockages or to retrieve sperm directly from the epididymis or testicle.

 Overexposure to certain environmental elements such as heat, toxins and chemicals can reduce sperm production or sperm function.
 Specific causes include: